In the Part-Editor, use the commands in the:

 COINCIDENT CONSTRAINT : Does not delete a Point.
 You can delete a Coincident-Constraint later and move the Points apart again.

-You cannot over-constrain a sketch-element in the Part-Editor [SolidWorks will allow you, but you are given a warning].
+You cannot over-constrain a sketch-element in the Part-Editor (SolidWorks allows you to over-constrain, but you are given a warning).

-The sketch-element and the constraint show in the Selection-Window.
+The sketch-element and constraints added to it, show in the Selection-Window.